 Panning the sky in search for satellite signals takes on a whole new meaning in urgent conditions when time is of the essence.
-Getting your connections established in short order requires absolute accuracy—accuracy that can only be delivered by Sparton’s inertial systems.
+Getting your connections established in short order requires absolute accuracy—accuracy that can only be delivered by Sparton’s inertial sensor systems.

 Exploring the vast ocean floor for oil and gas opportunities is a daunting task.
-Sparton’s inertial system product offerings help produce the critical accuracy needed to survey, collect and analyze the sea floor to mine these natural resources.
+Sparton’s inertial sensor product offerings help produce the critical accuracy needed to survey, collect and analyze the sea floor to mine these natural resources.

 Laser Targeting, Oil and Gas Exploration, Oceanography and more.
-Whatever your application, our inertial systems can meet your most demanding needs.
+Whatever your application, our inertial sensor systems can meet your most demanding needs.

 Harsh environmental conditions, extreme magnetic interference, mechanical shock and transient platform vibrations all contribute to the challenge of high accuracy inertial sensing and platform attitude reporting.
 Sparton IMU-10 inertial sensing system thrives in such environments and provides end-users with a reliable high-performance, high-accuracy 10DOF inertial sensing package in a ruggedized enclosure.